mehulmorker/mobile-responsive-design-learning-/CURRICULUM.md

 **What Changed**:

-- Added `useState` and `useMediaQuery` hooks
+- Added `useState` for drawer state management
-- Added hamburger menu icon (visible only on mobile)
+- Added hamburger menu icon (visible only on mobile via `sx={{ display: { xs: "block", md: "none" } }}`)
-- Hidden desktop navigation on mobile
+- Hidden desktop navigation on mobile using responsive `sx` props
 - Added SwipeableDrawer for mobile
 - Added close button in drawer header
 - Navigation component in drawer
+- **Note**: We use responsive `sx` props instead of `useMediaQuery` here.
+This is the preferred MUI approach as it's more declarative and performant. `useMediaQuery` is useful when you need conditional logic (see Lesson 7 for table-to-cards transformation).

 **Why**: